Calibrating a Digilent Test and Measurement Device

 When the wizard opens, the start screen appears, as in the figure to the right, which tells you what you will need in order to calibrate your device.
 Click Next.

 Note: This calibration is available only on some devices.
 If does not appear in the calibration wizard, skip ahead to Step 6.

 Available on some devices, this calibration occurs entirely within the device itself, and no external connections or measurements need to be made.
 Click Next to perform it and continue.

 6. Calibrate Waveform Generator 1

-The first thing you'll need to do calibrate is the first waveform generator output channel at DC.
-To do this, connect the waveform generator 1 pin to your digital multimeter.
+The first thing you'll need to do calibrate is the Wavegen Channel 1 at DC.
+To do this, connect the Wavegen Channel 1 pin to your digital multimeter.

-Connect the device's waveform generator analog output 1 pin to the positive side of the multimeter.
+Connect the device's Wavegen Channel 1 pin to the positive side of the multimeter.
 For devices with MTE cables, this will be a yellow wire.
 For devices with BNC cables, this will be the red side of the BNC minigrabber cable set.

 Connect the negative side of the multimeter to the device's ground.
 For devices with MTE cables, this will be a black wire.
 For devices with BNC cables, this will be the black side of the BNC minigrabber cable set.

 Read the value on the multimeter.
-As indicated by the Calibration Wizard, it should be around 0.
+As indicated by the Calibration Wizard, it should be around 0 V.